 www.bustledress.com This site has some good examples of beaded Titanic era shoes.

 www.pinterest.com has pictures of antique Edwardian shoes for more inspiration.

-So now you you know about the various first class styles of Edwardian Titanic shoes and how to make a pair or buy new shoes with the correct style.
-For more history and examples of Edwardian Titanic shoes visit ng.shoe-icons.com/museum.
+So now you know about the various first class styles of Edwardian Titanic shoes and how to make a pair or buy new shoes with the correct style.
+For more history and examples of Edwardian Titanic shoes, visit ng.shoe-icons.com/museum.